You can pay voluntary National Insurance contributions to avoid or fill gaps in your National Insurance record.

 You may get gaps in your record if you don’t pay National Insurance or don’t get National Insurance credits, eg you’re unemployed and don’t get any benefits.

-You may be able to pay voluntary Class 2 or Class 3 contributions.
+You may be able to pay voluntary Class 2 or Class 3 contributions depending on whether you’re eligible.

 Check your National Insurance record for gaps